vercel/server-components-notes-demo/README.md

 ## License

 This demo is MIT licensed.
+Originally [built by the React team](https://github.com/reactjs/server-components-demo)